-BabyBjorn Potty Chair brings ergonomics to something so simple as a potty chair.
+The BabyBjorn Potty Chair brings ergonomics to something as simple as a potty chair.
 Your kid needs that, of course.
-The age he/ she is in demands that his posture is always right.
+The age he/ she is in demands that posture is always right.

-So, this chair helps your baby maintain that posture while getting done with his business.
-You can thank its high backrest in the first place.
+Therefore, this chair helps your baby maintain good posture while getting their business done.
+You can thank its high backrest for that.
 It’s literally like a cocoon, holding your baby throughout his shenanigans.

-But more than that, the way its manufacturer has extended its seat to give room to the legs of a toddler adds comfort to the whole design.
+But more than that, the way its manufacturer includes an extention to its seat to give room to the legs of a toddler.
+It definitely adds comfort to the whole design.